Best Health Insurance Options for Early Retirees (Pre-Medicare)

 Key Considerations for Health Sharing (Early Retirees)

-• Not Regulated: There’s no guarantee your bills will be covered, and pre-existing conditions may be excluded.
+• Not regulated like insurance: There’s no guarantee a big bill will be paid, and some pre-existing conditions can be left out.

 Option 4: Part-Time Work for Health Coverage Before Medicare